whiprandolph/bestseller/Part 2 - Why Are We So Lost？/09 - Encouraging Solidarity vs Discouraging Solidarity.md

 Everyone was trained from birth to uphold the agreements of their society, and to defend anyone who was oppressed.
 They did not just make a strong government to keep them safe.
 They created a spiritually strong society full of individuals who accepted responsibility for upholding their culture's rules, knowing those rules worked for everybody.
 The writers said that "universal justice is the product of a spiritually strong society, and many of the rules... are designed to create a strong society rather than a strong government."

 2. _Intentionally Avoiding Causes of Past Conflicts_: The founders studied causes of past conflicts, and made arrangements to avoid them.
-They included agreements to share hunting territories, outlawing theft and hoarding wealth, creating a Grand Council that would help resolve disputes among other things, and ensuring anyone within the Confederacy could occupy their land peacefully.
+They included agreements to share hunting territories, outlaw theft and forbid hoarding wealth.
+They created a Grand Council that helped resolve disputes among other things, and ensured anyone within the Confederacy could occupy their land peacefully.

 Instead of seeking peace at all costs, the founders sought to create a just society.
 The Confederacy's founders believed "if absolute justice was established in the world, peace would naturally follow."